dom00mi/Machine-Learning-Projects/SVM & Logistic-Models-and-Stock-Price-Prediction/README.md

 ### Some Visualizations:

-Below some of the visualizations I produced, for the full code please visit my JJupyter notebook!
+Below some of the visualizations I produced, for the full code please visit my Jupyter notebook!

 ![feature corr](https://github.com/user-attachments/assets/6478e9f9-2a2d-4f4b-8ccd-de4971c12556)